chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 ### Potential research questions

-- From Gaslighting to EMF detector, how have technologies accompanied our beliefs in spiritualism ?
+- From Gaslighting to EMF detector, how have technologies accompanied our beliefs in spiritualism/paranormal ?
+- (contemporary object for paranormal) (detournement des objets electronique pour les quêtes paranormales)

 - Liminal spaces & the desire to disappear into nostalgia.